bartzjegr/teensy-pkcs11/docs/token-commands.md

 Modifies the PIN of the user that is currently logged in, or the `CKU_USER PIN` if the session is not logged in.

 [SetPIN](#set-pin) can only be called in the "R/W Public Session" state, "R/W SO Functions" state, or "R/W User Functions" state.
 An attempt to call it from a session in any other state fails with error `CKR_SESSION_READ_ONLY`.

-If the token has a "protected authentication path", as indicated by the `CKF_PROTECTED_AUTHENTICATION_PATH` flag in its `CK_TOKEN_INFO` being set, then that means that there is some way for a user to be authenticated to the token without having the application send a PIN through the Cryptoki library.
-One such possibility is that the user enters a PIN on a PINpad on the token itself, or on the slot device.
-To modify the current user's PIN on a token with such a protected authentication path, the `oldPin` and `newPin` parameters to [SetPIN](#set-pin) should be `NULL_PTR`.
-During the execution of [SetPIN](#set-pin), the current user will enter the old PIN and the new PIN through the protected authentication path.
-It is not specified how the PINpad should be used to enter two PINs; this varies.

-If the token has a protected authentication path other than a PINpad, then it is token-dependent whether or not [SetPIN](#set-pin) can be used to modify the current user's PIN.

 **Request**